 Tip #1 – Check Your Cut Settings

 In order to weed heat transfer vinyl quickly, this first depends on whether you have selected the right cut settings on your vinyl cutting machine.

 Do you have the right blade?
 Is it cutting to the appropriate depth?
 Specific settings for cutting each type of vinyl are given by your vinyl manufacturer.

-If your cutting blade is not cutting completely through your vinyl, or it is cutting right through the backing paper, then your vinyl will be much harder to weed.
-This will cause a lot of breakage in your vinyl and really slow you down.
+If your cutting blade is not cutting completely through your vinyl then it will be much harder to weed.
+So to if it cutting too deeply.
+This can cause breakage in your vinyl and really slow down the weeding process.
 The goal is to be able to pull your vinyl off nicely in one go with the least amount of breakage as possible.

 So first check that your cut settings are right for the specific type of vinyl you are using.
 Make sure your dial is turned to the correct material setting.
-If you are using a new type of vinyl that you have never used before, then it’s a good idea to do a test cut first before you cut out your design.
+Do a test cut if you are using a new type of vinyl for the first time.
+Get familiar with it first.
 This will save you from wasting time and vinyl.

 It’s also important to check that there are no bits of paper or vinyl stuck to the cutter blade and that it is completely clean.
 If your blade still isn’t cutting through your material properly, then try some more troubleshooters on this page for Cricut and this page for Silhouette.